SophistSolutions/Stroika/Documentation/Building Stroika.md

 - `make`

   Make with no arguments runs &#39;make help&#39;

 - `make help`

   Prints the names and details of the special targets

 - `make all`

-builds the stroika library, tests, demos, etc.
+  Builds the stroika library, tests, demos, etc.

 - `make libraries`

   Builds just the Stroika libraries

 - `make samples`

   Builds the Stroika sample applications

 - `make run-tests`
 - `make ONFIGURATION=zyx run-tests REMOTE='lewis@raspberrypi'`
 - `make CONFIGURATION=abc run-tests VALGRIND=memcheck`

   Builds Stroika, and all the regression tests, and runs the regression tests.
 If REMOTE= is specified, the code is copied to the target machine with ssh, and the test run there (helpful for when cross-compiling).
 VALGRIND= is used to run memcheck, leakcheck, or helgrind on the given configuraiton.

 - make `project-files`

   Builds project files which can be used for things like visual studio (not needed)

 - `make check-prerequisite-tools`

   Checks if the tools needed to build Stroika are installed and in your path.
 This is done automatically, and generally not needed explicitly.

 - `make apply-configurations`

-   to generate all the directories and files dependent on the defined configurations.
+   To generate all the directories and files dependent on the defined configurations.
 Note – this is generally not necessary, and called automatically.

 ### CONFIGURATION arguments to make